Behavioral and Mental Health

 Losing someone or something important is always difficult.
 Loss changes our world in an instant.
 And, suddenly, we’re faced with learning to adjust, to cope, and—namely—to grieve.

-Grief is compounded not just by loss, but by how loss means grieving the loss of normalcy and of what was.
+Grief is compounded not just by loss, but by how it means grieving the loss of normalcy and of what was.

-Every year, this one included, has been difficult for countless people.
+Every year, this one included, brings difficult for countless people.
 Some lost homes.
 Others lost jobs.
 Many lost loved ones.
-And each one, regardless of what it entailed, creates deep emotional wounds that require “the slow, non-linear process of grief” to heal.
+And each loss, regardless of what it entailed, creates deep emotional wounds that require “the slow, non-linear process of grief” to heal.

 Embrace the process and make a plan